David S. Choi

 I was a graduate student at the Information Systems Laboratory in the

-I am currently interested in statistics and machine learning for social networks, economic networks, and other societal systems.
+I am currently interested in statistics and machine learning for network data and models.

 - D. Choi. “ Estimation of monotone treatment effects in network experiments. ”